What to Expect

 During appointments you can express distressing thoughts and emotions in ways that you might not feel comfortable to do with friends or family.
-With the people in your inner circle (if you’re fortunate enough to have one) you may hold back, fearful of being a burden or apprehensive about being judged.
+With the people in your inner circle you may hold back, worried about being a burden or concerned about being judged.
 In therapy, you can say what you need to say without having to take care of anyone else.

 What really matters to you?